 Congratulations!
 We look forward to your child being baptized at St. Mary’s.
-We kindly ask that you call the Parish Center at 781-326-0550 to arrange a baptism by speaking to a priest.
+To arrange a Baptism, please call Deacon Kelley at 781-326-0550 ext.
+139.

 Theology of Baptism